 This age group has recently been granted D3 select status and our players are recognized by the State Organization (TSSA) and US Youth Soccer.
-TN United initiated a brand new in house program in Fall 2012 that has encouraged individual development, playing games in small sided formats and follows the recommendations, guidelines and principles that the US Soccer Federation advocates for players at this age focusing on fundemental skill development.
+TUSC initiated a brand new in house program in Fall 2012 that has encouraged individual development, playing games in small sided formats and follows the recommendations, guidelines and principles that the US Soccer Federation advocates for players at this age focusing on fundamental skill development.

 If we are able, we may train groups of U-9 and U-10 players of similar ability together during the course of a training session.
-All games are played in a 6 vs 6 format, one goalkeeper and a standard 3-2 outfield “teaching” shape that changes fluidly as we either defend or attack.
+All games are played in a 7 vs 7 format, one goalkeeper and 6 field players in a “teaching” shape that changes fluidly as we either defend or attack.
 The age group will play the vast majority, if not all of it’s games and tournaments in the Middle TN area.

 This is the second year of the Academy.
 At this age group we see returning players but also an influx of new players experiencing select soccer for the first time.
 Depending on the number of players in the specific age group we may divide players into parity groups or into parity groups with one more advanced or one more developmental group (modified parity).
 If we are able, we may train groups of U-9 and U-10 players of similar ability together during the course of a training session.
 All players will continue to train as a group.
-The vast majority of games are played in a 6 vs 6 format, one goalkeeper and a standard 3-2 outfield “teaching” shape that changes fluidly as we either defend or attack.
+The vast majority of games are played in a 7 vs 7 format, one goalkeeper and 6 field players in a “teaching” shape that changes fluidly as we either defend or attack.

 This is the first year where we will stratify players based on ability.
-We continue to develop the individual player while focusing on team concepts within the 8v8 format.
-TN United teams will predominantly use a 2-3-2 outfield formation which builds on the formational base learned in the previous years at 6 vs 6.
+We continue to develop the individual player while focusing on team concepts within the 9 vs 9 format.
+TN United teams will predominantly use a 3-3-2 outfield formation which builds on the formational base learned in the previous years at 7 vs 7.
 Coaches may introduce their players in certain situations to different team shapes as they start understanding the tactical consequences of one over another.

-The players will be divided into Red, Blue (and white if we have a third team) at the start of the season.
+The players will be divided into Red, Blue, and White teams at the start of the season.
 Players do not usually move up or down between the teams during a bi – seasonal year unless predicated by a change in the number of players in the age group, although guest playing opportunities may be presented to some players during the year with other teams in the club.

-As players move into the U12 year the tryout process will again rearrange the players into stratified teams.
-Players may move up or down dependent on their development and ability, placed on teams where they are at that moment in their career, able to meet the demands of the game at that level.
-This is a very important year because this will be the last year that the players play 8v8.
+The tryout process will arrange the players into stratified teams.
+Players may move up or down dependent on their development and ability, placed on teams where they are at that moment, able to meet the demands of the game at that level.
+This is a very important year because this will be the last year that the players play 9 vs 9.

 All players, whether they are D1, D2 and D3 are expected to train at least twice a week during the season.
 We ask you to understand that playing select soccer is a serious commitment.
 Players will only improve if they spend time mastering the skills necessary for success.
 Extra curricular training and camps are regularly provided by the club.